 The Downtown Improvement District (DID) is a funding tool Downtown Grand Rapids Inc. administers to keep certain areas of the urban core clean, attractive, and eventful.
 Funds go to support a uniformed Clean Team that leads daily sidewalk cleaning, landscaping and beautification, sidewalk snowmelt, restaurant and retail-oriented marketing and promotions, and special events.

 Established by the City Commission in 2000 under state law, the DID’s sole revenue source is a special assessment on real property voluntarily approved by business and property owners within the DID district.
 City Commission approves the DID special assessment and budget.
-A 14-member Board appointed by the Mayor with concurrence from the City Commission govern the DID.
-The Board meets as needed.
+A 16-member Board appointed by the Mayor with concurrence from the City Commission govern the DID.
+The Board meets bi-monthly.
 More details are on the City Clerk Page.